 SCS 9001 is documented in the SCS 9001 Management System Handbook.
-Certification to SCS 9001 requires a foundational annex SL based quality-based management system (ex.
-ISO 9001, TL 9000, AS 9100) to be implemented as well.
-This section provides comprehensive information, guidelines and resources for a new, ongoing or mature SCS 9001 implementation.
+The Getting Started section is intended to provide comprehensive information, guidelines and resources for a new, ongoing or mature SCS 9001 implementation.

 SCS 9001 registration process is straightforward with well-defined stages and tasks.
-The full implementation process can take 6 - 18 months, depending on the size of the organization, maturity of their quality and information management systems, geographic dispersion of its operations, and available resources.
+The full implementation process can take 6 - 18 months, depending on the size of the organization, geographic dispersion of its operations, and available resources.

 Learn About SCS 9001 – The requirements of SCS 9001 are documented in the SCS 9001 Handbook.
 TIA QuEST Forum offers training classes on SCS 9001.
 Some organizations hire consultants to help them better understand the requirements of SCS 9001.